 First Nation leaders (Chiefs) from coast to coast to coast direct the work of AFN through resolutions passed at Chiefs Assemblies held at least twice a year.

-Community Profile: Aboriginal Business & Entrepreneau Skills Training (BEST)
+Resource: Aboriginal Business & Entrepreneau Skills Training (BEST)

 Description of Program/Initiative

 Entrepreneurial skills training for eligible Aboriginal persons, with a focus on youth and persons with disabilities

 Locations include Cariboo, North Coast and Nechako, Thompson-Okanagan, Vancouver Island-Coast.